air canada baggage allowance policy

 Tips for Traveling with Air Canada

-• Stick to the essentials and use packing cubes to organize your items, which can help you avoid checking in additional bags.
+• Select only the items that are essential for you and use packing cubes to organize your items, which can help you avoid checking in additional bags.

 • Familiarize yourself with Air Canada’s baggage size and weight restrictions to prevent unexpected fees.